Effects of Desoxyn Abuse

 - Changes in sexual interest.

-In addition to these physical health symptoms, Desoxyn can impact the mental health of the user significantly.
+In addition to these physical health symptoms, Desoxyn can impact the mental stability and state of the user significantly.
 Desoxyn can trigger new psychotic or mood episodes in an individual with no prior mental health issues 1.

 The substance may also worsen pre-existing psychotic symptoms, or induce major mood episodes in someone with bipolar disorder 1.
 Other users may experience an increase in aggressive or hostile behaviors 1.